marckassay/PowerBolt/README.md

 PS C:\Users\Alice\Apps\CoffeeApp> Build-Documentation
 ```

 Used in its most simpliest form, calling [Build-Documentation](https://github.com/marckassay/MK.PowerShell.4PS/blob/0.0.1/docs/Build-Documentation.md) with no parameters is intented to be called inside the root directory of a PowerShell module.
 And when executed, it will call platyPS commands that will generate or update markdown files for all commands listed in the module's manifest exported function array.
 It will also execute 4PS code that will update a README.md file in the root directory.

 This file will have an API section added or updated, with each exported command's markdown link and synopsis of the command.
 Such an example can be seen on this every file below, see the API section of this file.

-#### Publish
+### Publish

-I assume developers organize their projects, repos and or modules in some location on their machine and resist conforming to have these assets elsewhere.
+I assume most developers organize their projects or repos in some location on their machine and resist conforming to have these assets elsewhere.
 If so, [`Publish-ModuleToNuGetGallery`](https://github.com/marckassay/MK.PowerShell.4PS/blob/0.0.1/docs/Publish-ModuleToNuGetGallery.md) may help by deploying your module directory in a PowerShell module directory and publish from there.
-Afterwards it will remove that directory.
+Afterwards it will remove the directory and keep the original untouched.

-To explain further on the reason for this command is that I currently have individual PowerShell modules listed in my PowerShell profile.
+To explain further on the reason for this command by giving an example, I currently have individual PowerShell modules listed in my PowerShell profile.
 These modules that are listed point to my development directory where they reside on my file system.
-So when I had to publish a module I would have to copy and the folder to a PowerShell module directory.
+So when I had to publish a module prior to this command, I would have to copy the folder to a PowerShell module directory.
 A cumbersome process indeed, so this command to speed up that process.
+In an addition 4PS can store your API key on your file system using [`Set-MKPowerShellSetting`](https://github.com/marckassay/MK.PowerShell.4PS/blob/0.0.1/docs/Set-MKPowerShellSetting.md). [`Get-MKPowerShellSetting`](https://github.com/marckassay/MK.PowerShell.4PS/blob/0.0.1/docs/Get-MKPowerShellSetting.md)

 ## 4PS 102

-What conformity does 4PS expect in a module?
+What conformity does 4PS expect in your module?

 ## Formats